phR0ze/chromium-launcher/README.md

 Chromium launcher with support for Pepper Flash and custom user flags.

+Forked from `foutrelis/chromium-launcher`.
+All credit goes to `Evangelos Foutras`.
+The only change I've made is to change the config location and name.

 ## Usage
 This launcher was originally written for the Arch Linux Chromium package.

 It is meant to be installed as `/usr/bin/chromium` and act as a wrapper around the Chromium binary.
+The configuration file is looked for at `/etc/chromium/launcher.conf`

-Running `chromium --help` will show where it looks for the `chromium-flags.conf` file, along with a list of the custom flags it was able to read from it.
+Running `chromium --help` will show the config location file along with a list of the custom flags it was able to read from it.
 If PepperFlash was found on the system, it will generate and display flags for that as well.

 ## License